 Perhaps there is another way to think about mathematics and how orientation impacts achievement.
-With apologies to Robert Ludlum, we consider ways student achievement is less about genetic gifts and more about a “Bourne Identity.”
+With apologies to Robert Ludlum, let’s consider ways student achievement is less about genetic gifts and more about a “Bourne Identity.”
 Jason Bourne activated remarkable survival skills that had been honed over years of intense training to discover his true identity.
 Similarly, emerging mathematicians, led by effective teachers, develop their own remarkable mathematics skills bit by bit and over time.
 As a result, students understand that math achievement is earned rather than inherited.
-This is an incremental orientation (Linehan, 1998), and much like the growth mindset (Dweck, 2006), it is the belief that ability is not solely fixed at birth but instead attainable over time through guidance and work.
+This is an incremental orientation (Linehan, 1998), and, much like the growth mindset (Dweck, 2006), it is the belief that ability is not solely fixed at birth but instead attainable over time through guidance and work.

 So, which is it?
 Is math ability innate or learned?
 Twin studies are often illuminating when it comes to questions of nature vs. nurture.
 In this case, unquestionably, a study of identical twins does show a degree of genetic propensity toward mathematics (Kovas, et al., 2007).
 This study suggests that genes account for 32–45 percent of mathematical skill among 10-year-olds.

 Even so, Kimball argues (2014), 55–68 percent of achievement in mathematics is explained by things other than genetics.
 Among those “other things” are teacher expertise and the student’s commitment to learning.

 The power of expertise and commitment becomes evident as the focus shifts from looking at inborne capacity for achievement to looking at the ability to grow.
 In a separate study of mathematics achievement, researchers found that IQ does not predict growth in mathematics; it only determines a student’s starting point.
 (Murayama, et al., 2012).
 Effective mathematics teachers and their students know a starting point to be just that—a place to begin.
 Starting points are finite.
 Growth is infinite.